 2. Chunks of Paint and Surface Material Detaching

-As pressure increases, large areas of paint and sometimes outer layers of masonry begin to peel or shear off.
-This isn’t just cosmetic, it’s evidence of stress building behind the surface.
+As pressure increases, large areas of paint and sometimes outer layers of masonry may peel or shear off.
+This indicates significant stress behind the surface and may require further investigation to determine the moisture source.

 3. Brick or CMU Displacement from Internal Moisture Expansion